errantspark/battlerite-dev/README.md

 returns a promise that resolves to the API response for the  players endpoint
 #### api.telemetry(matchid: string, options: TelemetryOptions)
-returns a promise that resolves to an array of telemetry objects
+returns a promise that resolves to an array of telemetry objects be aware that this consumes a call to the battlerite API to fetch the telemetry URL
 ```typescript
 interface TelemetryOptions {
   url: boolean //if true returns just the URL